 Alaska cruises certainly aren't anything like a day at the beach.
 So when it comes to packing, what ends up in your luggage likely won't resemble the bikinis and Hawaiian shirts you'd choose for a tropical getaway.
 We were curious about what our members thought were the most essential items to pack for the unpredictable weather conditions and rugged terrain found on an Alaska cruise.

-You'll need a sturdy pair of hiking boots or shoes to tread upon Alaska's mountainous terrain.
-Member sue450 recommends, "a pair of waterproof hiking shoes (they look like tennis shoes but the Gore-Tex makes them absolutely waterproof).
+You'll need a sturdy pair of hiking boots or shoes to tread upon Alaska's mountainous terrain, which can be muddy or even snowy during cruise season.
+Member sue450 recommends bringing "a pair of waterproof hiking shoes (they look like tennis shoes but the Gore-Tex makes them absolutely waterproof).
 I wore these A LOT."

 You wouldn't want to miss wildlife sightings or be the last off the ship in port, so it's important to rise and shine early on port days.
-If you don't like wake-up calls, take an alarm clock with you (most cabins don't include one) -- after all it's the early bird that gets the worm!
+Scenic cruising days often start early as well.
+If you don't like wake-up calls, take an alarm clock with you (most cabins don't include one) or set an alarm on your phone -- after all it's the early bird that gets the worm!

 Many of our members suggested taking a backpack that folds up and can be stored in your pocket until you need to use it (to store extra clothing layers that are peeled off or souvenirs bought in port).
 The sacks are very lightweight and have a drawstring to keep your belongings safely tucked away.